i3dsymposium/i3dsymposium.github.io/2024/cfp-posters.md

 ---
 layout: default2024
-title: Call for Participation - Posters
+title: Posters Call for Participation
 ---

 * This bulletpoint is necessary for kramdown to generate the ToC